 - Drain the beans, reserving 1 1/2 cups of the cooking water.
 Leave the soybeans and the reserved cooking water to cool to room temperature.

-- When the beans have cooled to room temperature, place them in a large mixing bowl with the koji rice, 1/2 cup of salt, and reserved cooking water.
+- When the beans are cooled, place them in a large mixing bowl with the koji rice, 1/2 cup of salt, and the reserved cooking water.
 (I have a video showing all the steps to making miso in the section above).

 - Mash everything together by hand or with a potato masher.
 You want the rough texture of hand mashing, so don’t be afraid to get your hands dirty.
-Then pack the mashed beans and rice into a jar or crock.
+Pack the mashed beans and rice into a jar or crock.
 I typically divide the mixture between two 1-quart jars.
 Make sure you have at least 1 inch of the headroom at the top of the jar because the miso will bubble up during the fermentation.
-See the section above for different fermentation container options.

-- Sprinkle another teaspoon of salt on the top of the packed in beans and rice.
+- Sprinkle another teaspoon of salt on top of the pack of beans and rice.
 Cover the miso with a piece of parchment paper or plastic wrap.

 - Use a weight to keep everything weighed down during fermentation.
-It will slowly produce a layer of dark brown liquid called tamari, which can be drained off after fermenting to be used like soy sauce.
+It will slowly produce a layer of dark brown liquid called tamari.
+This can be drained off after fermenting to be used like soy sauce.
 (Yum!)